Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Discussion

 When dealing with the stochastic thermodynamics of small systems, the martingale approach provides novel insights with respect to conventional fluctuation theorems developed in the 1990s and 2000s.
 On one hand, the martingale structure of thermodynamically-relevant probability ratios leads to a tree-like hierarchy of second laws of thermodynamics, among which only some of them were known previously in the literature.
-Furthermore, applying mathematical properties to martingales related to thermodynamics quantities is a fruitful task in unveiling universal fluctuation relations for e.g. stopping times, extrema, absorption probabilities of entropy production in stationary states.
-A key insight for stationary processes is that one can beat classical limits for e.g. efficiency of thermal machines by stopping the dynamics of a system upon applying cleverly-chosen strategies.
-On the other hand, we have shown that dealing with non-stationary processes requires extra care in applying martingale concepts to non-stationary processes, as the second laws at stopping times are not trivial generalizations of the traditional second laws at fixed times.
-This fact however leads to so-called gambling opportunities, allowing to extract more work from a system than given by the free energy difference between the initial and final state through several executions of a protocol stopped at a cleverly chosen strategy. {For future work, it will be interesting to relate the martingale bounds on work extraction to the performance of Szilard demons or engines~\cite{szilard1964decrease}.}
+Furthermore, applying mathematical properties of martingales to thermodynamics quantities unveils universal fluctuation relations for, e.g., stopping times, extrema, and absorption probabilities of entropy production in stationary states.
+Interestingly, for stationary processes one can overcome classical limits for, e.g., the efficiency of thermal machines, by stopping the dynamics of a system upon a cleverly-chosen time.
+On the other hand, we have shown that extra care is required when applying martingale concepts to non-stationary processes, as the second laws at stopping times are in this context nontrivial generalizations of the traditional second laws at fixed times.
+This leads to the so-called gambling opportunities, which allow an observer to extract more work from a system than given by the free energy difference between the initial and final state through several executions of a protocol stopped at a cleverly chosen strategy. {For future work, it will be interesting to relate the martingale bounds on work extraction to the performance of Szilard demons or engines~\cite{szilard1964decrease}.}